A hard drawn thin walled tube for use without bending.

 The tube is identified by orange end caps, and markings every half metre "Maksal SANS 460...O/D Class 1"

-A hard drawn tube with excellent bending qualities.
+A hard drawn or half hard tube as applicable with excellent bending qualities.

 Recommended for use with both capillary soldered fittings and compression fittings.